funlessdev/funless/README.md

 The network should be internal, to as the worker gets its name and address from the external, worker-to-core network, and this avoids conflicts.

+**The internal network is not necessary if using the WebAssembly module, as no containers are launched in that instance**.

 Then, the container can be created using:
 ```